 And so to the fourth (if you’re keeping count 😉 ) benefit of mindful photography; the joy we feel when sharing our passion with others.
 I’ve had great feedback from sharing my mindful moment photography on Instagram and Facebook; people have commented that the images make then feel good, see the world from a different perspective and help them remember that the world can be beautiful.
-So I have created a workshop for families that introduces smart phone and tablet camera photography as a mindful practice – if you’re interested, keep an out for dates on the ‘Where and When’ page, e-mail me, firstname.lastname@example.org, so I can pop you on my contacts list and/or like the facebook page linked at the bottom of this page for event posts.
+So I have created a workshop for children and adults that introduces photography as a mindful practice (any type of camera is fit for this, device and phone cameras included!) – if you’re interested, keep an out for dates on the ‘Where and When’ page, e-mail me, email@example.com, sign up to my Mailchimp list for newsletters via the ‘Contact and connect’ page and/or like the facebook page linked at the bottom of this page for event posts.

-To see some of the images I make you can visit Instagram
+To see some of the images I make you can visit my page @element_artworks at Instagram